 But, Blach hasn’t given up too many homers yet this season and never really has.
 Even if his fly balls are hit a little harder, maybe Blach has a knack for home run suppression.
 Or maybe he just has AT&T Park.
-Then again, this year he’s got a lower HR/FB% away than home in about the same innings pitched, the opposite of the Giants staff as a whole.
+Then again, this year he’s got a lower HR/FB% away than home in about the same innings pitched.
+That’s the opposite of the Giants staff as a whole.
 Admittedly, his splits more closely resembled the team’s last year.
-And, HR/FB rates fluctuate a lot.
+And HR/FB rates fluctuate a lot.
 But there’s a small chance it’s not a total fluke.
 His average launch angle dropped dramatically from 9.2 last year to 3.9 now.
 Likewise, his fly ball rate is down to 8.3%.

-Like I mentioned, that’s the thing about strikeouts minus walks, though: it doesn’t tell the whole story, even if it is a great stat.
+Like I mentioned, that’s the thing about strikeouts minus walks—it doesn’t tell the whole story, even if it is a great stat.
 Strikeout-walk differential suffers from many of the same drawbacks as other defense-independent pitching statistics.
-DIPS theory, though among the most important ideas in modern baseball analytics thought, isn’t right on the mark.
+DIPS theory, though among the most important ideas in modern baseball analytics, isn’t right on the mark.
 We recognize now that pitchers do have some control over balls in play.
 While they can’t really control what the defenders behind them do with the ball, they can make it easier for those defenders to generate outs.

-That’s what Blach’s doing; he’s making sure the ball stays down and is softly hit.
+That’s what Blach’s doing—he’s making sure the ball stays down and is softly hit.
 And partly thanks to this, he’s kept the home run ball under control.
-I’m not going to say he doesn’t need strikeouts; he can just afford to walk almost as many batters.
+I’m not going to say he doesn’t need strikeouts.
+He can just afford to walk almost as many batters.
 But, he’s about as close we’re going to get to someone who doesn’t.